 You can find more about the qualifying rules for home fees and the student funding eligibility rules for undergraduate study by checking the information on the UKCISA site.

-The funding rules are complex, so if you are unsure of your entitlement and would like to discuss this, please get in touch with the Money and Welfare Team.
+The funding rules are complex, so if you are unsure of your entitlement and would like to discuss this, please get in touch with email@example.com.

 Funding for Asylum Seekers at Keele University

-Article 26 is a project supported by the Helena Kennedy Foundation which is committed to supporting disadvantaged students and enabling them to continue their studies in higher education.
-Keele University is working with the Article 26 project to offer scholarships to students who are seeking Asylum or have some form of temporary status who do not have access to Student Finance.
+Here at Keele we offer scholarships to students who are seeking asylum or have some form of temporary status who do not have access to Student Finance.

 External Sources of Funding

 There are a number of other universities and charities who also offer scholarships and funding for those seeking asylum or are from a forced migrant background.
 For more information please see the links below: